threefoldtech/zos/specs/init.md

   are not going to re-spawn.
 - Reload
   - Reload is given a specific service name, to reload the config in case the parameter or the env list has changed.
 Reload is NOT done automatically with `sync`.
 Must be explicitly called with certain services.
-- ٌRestart a service by name
+- Signal a service by name.

 # Configuration
 Each service must have a configuration file that defines how a service should start.